 The SQL standard does not contain functionality for many common categories, such as storage management and index creation.
 While many of these non-standard features are useful, they can reduce the portability of programs that use them.
 Most SQL implementations (including ALLBASE/SQL) support implementation-defined features that do not conform to FIPS 127.1.
 These non-standard implementation features are of concern to users who want to port programs and who need to identify features that do not conform to FIPS 127.1.
 In order to recognize features and extensions that do not conform to the SQL standard, FIPS 127.1 requires that a flagger capability be implemented that identifies any non-standard features.
 This flag can be implemented through software or in documentation.
 In addition to this appendix, ALLBASE/SQL provides flagger options for preprocessing and a SET FLAGGER command in ISQL.
-Refer to the ALLBASE/SQL Advanced Application Programming Guide and the ISQL Reference Manual for ALLBASE/SQL and IMAGE/SQL respectively for related documentation.
+Refer to the ALLBASE/SQL Advanced Application Programming Guide and the ALLBASE/ISQL Refernece Manual respectively for related documentation.